 Acknowledging and understanding that patients and their families are active partners in their own care is the foundation of success for patient engagement initiatives.
 This may require significant changes for some organizations or individuals.
 To facilitate a smoother transition, consider the following activities:

-Before embarking on a patient engagement campaign, it is important that the entire organization, from the front office staff to physicians, nurses, and other support staff and leadership, understand and share the same vision and objectives.
+Before embarking on a campaign to increase engagement of patients, it is important that the entire organization, from the front office staff to physicians, nurses, and other support staff and leadership, understand and share the same vision and objectives.
 This cohesiveness will help the healthcare team members convey a consistent message and attitude when communicating and working with patients and their families.
 This plan should include training and equipping all the healthcare team members to clearly articulate the vision and strategies that will be undertaken on both an organizational and personal level.

 When a culture, vision, and plan are in place that supports patient engagement, it will be much easier for the healthcare team to identify and implement ways to support patient participation and collaboration in their care.
 This could include encouraging patients to sign up for and access the patient portal, consistently communicating with the care team about their condition, and being open to the patient’s plans and activities to improve their health.